squidowl/halloy/docs/configuration/servers.md

 ### `send_credentials`

-Send an `Authorization` header with uploads.
-This will send your username and password or other credential to the filehost.
+Send an `Authorization` header with uploads using your SASL plain credentials.

 ```toml
 # Type: boolean